Bear Flat: Buildings and Services

 For people who wish to eat in Bear Flat there is a cafe, a fish and chip shop, a Tandoori restaurant, Menu Gordon Jones, whose owner/chef has gained both local and national accolades, Da Vinci also provides coffee and lunch.
 There are also two public houses; The Bear which comprises a restaurant and now provides accommodation and the more traditional Devonshire Arms, which also serves food, has numerous sporting attractions including a traditional skittle alley and provides venue space.
 The Bear pub was formerly a brewery and public house but was severely damaged by a bomb in the Second World War and subsequently demolished - the current pub is post-war and features a large polar bear on its front roof which has become the emblem for the Bear Flat Association.

 The Beechen Cliff Methodist Church, built in 1905, is located at the bottom of Shakespeare Avenue, with Bruton Community Hall, the home of the monthly Bear Flat Community Market and the Bear Flat Pre-school located at the rear in Bruton Avenue.
 There are a number of bed and breakfast businesses attracted by the convenient access to the city centre, together with a double glazing showroom and building company on the east side of the Wellsway.

 Bear Flat Artists

 Each year a large group of local artists and crafts people, including painters, potters/ceramicists, sculptors, jewellers and photographers organise an Open Studios event over the Spring Bank Holiday weekend.
 Numerous homes are opened to the public during this weekend and The Bear Hotel provides space for the artists to display their work, much of this work is also for sale.

+Bear Flat Association

+Bear Flat Association (BFA) is the local residents' association, promoting a vibrant community and seeking to protect and improve Bear Flat and its environs.
+As well as providing a focal point for representing residents’ views and concerns, BFA takes initiatives, such as setting up festive lighting around Bear Flat's local shops for the first time, creating a community garden at a prominent road junction, and renovating a listed Victorian fountain.

+BFA has published a vision paper for its high street as a yardstick for local planners, aiming to make Bear Flat less of a highway and more of a village centre.

+BFA runs a monthly community market and repair café, an annual outdoor theatre and carol singing at Christmas.
+Its monthly Bear Flat Flyer covers both BFA’s activities and local news and events.

+Formed in 2012, BFA is a membership organisation and registered as a Charitable Incorporated Organisation (1194540).